schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/diagramming.md

 SchemaCrawler offers several options to change what you see on the database diagram.
 Here are a few variations:

-- Suppress schema names and foreign key names, using the `-portablenames` command-line option.
+- Suppress schema names and foreign key names, using the `--portable-names` command-line option.
 <br />
 <a href="diagram-examples/diagram_2_portablenames.png" data-lightbox="lightbox" title="SchemaCrawler database diagram">
 <img class="img-fluid img-thumbnail" src="diagram-examples/diagram_2_portablenames.png" style="width: 200px;" />
 </a>
 - Show only significant columns, such as primary and foreign key columns, and columns that are part of unique indexes.
-Use the `-infolevel=standard -command=brief `command-line option.
+Use the `--info-level=standard --command=brief `command-line option.
 <br />
 <a href="diagram-examples/diagram_3_important_columns.png" data-lightbox="lightbox" title="SchemaCrawler database diagram">
 <img class="img-fluid img-thumbnail" src="diagram-examples/diagram_3_important_columns.png" style="width: 200px;" />